stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

      inserting the `_signal` label into the delegation owner name just before the Signer's Name as given by the RRSIG, and go to step 2.

-     For example, a NOTIFY query relating to the delegation of `example.net.se` might first have been directed at `example._signal.net.se`, after which a query for
+     For example, a DSYNC query relating to the delegation of `example.net.se` might first have been directed at `example._signal.net.se`, after which a query for
      `example.net._signal.se` might be required;